 The monthly HIC benefit cannot exceed the individual premium amount.
-No health insurance credit for premiums paid and qualified under Line of Duty Act (LODA); however, the employee may receive the credit for premiums paid for other qualified health plans and employees who retire after being on long-term disability under VLDP must have at least 15 year of service credit to qualify for the health insurance credit as a retiree.
+No health insurance credit for premiums paid and qualified under LODA, however, the employee may receive the credit for premiums paid for other qualified health plans.
+And employees who retire after being on long-term disability under VLDP must have at least 15 year of service credit to qualify for the health insurance credit as a retiree.

-Note 10 - Health Insurance Credit program - Virginia Retirement System (continued)
+Note 10-Health Insurance Credit program - VRS (continued)